Silver Star Resources

 2010's

-Closure & restart
+Closure & Restart

 Temporary closure and reopening of Twin Hills Mine due to poor Silver prices.